ajwong32/MECH-482-CONTROLS-PROJECT/README.md

 ### Support or Contact

 Having trouble with Pages?
-Please email Alex Wong at awong35@mail.csuchico.edu (https://awong35@mail.csuchico.edu) and we’ll help you sort it out.
+Please email us at awong35@mail.csuchico.edu or mchalmers1@mail.csuchico.edu and we’ll help you sort it out.